xen-troops/moulin/docs/user-reference.rst

   ensure that zephyr will be built **after** DomU.

 * :code:`shields` - list of shields should be integrated to zephyr board.

+* :code:`vars` - list of additional variables that should be passed to cmakw via :code:`west build`.

 Please note that this builder uses :code:`--pristine=auto` command-line option.